-The national COVID-19 emergency is having deep impacts on our farming community, and we are working on ways to help.
+The national COVID-19 emergency is having deep impacts on our farming community.
 Please watch this page for information and resources that can help farmers, farmers markets, food and farm workers, and consumers navigate this unprecedented challenge.

 OEFFA Operations and Certification Services